ShadiyahMangru/AWSCertifiedCloudPractitionerPrep/README.md

 ### Define the AWS Cloud and its value proposition
 - AWS Cloud: Delivering geographically-distributed IT resources on demand.
+- NIST definition of Cloud Computing: “Cloud computing is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction.”
-- Value Proposition: Trade Capital Expense for variable expense (instead of having to invest heavily in data centers and servers before you know how you’re going to use them, you can only pay when you consume computing resources, and only pay for how much you consume).
+- Value Proposition: Trade Capital Expense for Variable Expense (instead of having to invest heavily in data centers and servers before you know how you’re going to use them, you can only pay when you consume computing resources, and only pay for how much you consume).
 ### Identify aspects of AWS Cloud economics
 - Reduce/stop spending money on running and maintaining data centers
 - Leverage elasticity to match supply with fluctuating demand